How to see Rocket Lab's 'In Focus' mission launch Earth-watching satellites to orbit

-SpaceX has postponed its latest Starlink launch, but Rocket Lab is still set to blast off Wednesday and you can watch the mission right here.
+SpaceX has postponed its latest Starlink launch, but Rocket Lab is hoping to blast off soon, and you can watch the mission right here.

-The space startup will be sending 10 small satellites to low-Earth orbit atop one of its Electron rockets, which is scheduled to liftoff from the company's New Zealand launch facility between 2:14 and 3:03 p.m.
-PT.
+The space startup plans to send 10 small satellites to low-Earth orbit atop one of its Electron rockets, which was scheduled to liftoff from the company's New Zealand launch facility Wednesday, but the mission was postponed at the last minute.

+"We're standing down from today's attempt.
+Some sensors are returning data that we want to look into further.
+We have back up opportunities until Nov.
+3," the company wrote on Twitter.

 Rocket Lab's boosters are smaller and designed for lighter payloads than SpaceX and other competitors.
 This mission, dubbed In Focus, will loft nine new SuperDove satellites for Planet, which operates the largest constellation of Earth-imaging satellites at the moment.